Naming-isDifficult/MATH189_Final/final_report/final_report.md

     $$
     where $t_{obs}$ is the observed value of the statistic

 Although the proposed bootstrapped two-sampled t-test keeps the structure proposed by Bradley and Robert, it is still hard for us to justify why mixing data with different variance and treat the new mixed data as equal variance works (i.e. step 3 and step 4).
+Moreover, it can be explained via intuition why using an absolute value indicates a two-sided test and using original value indicates a one-sided test, but it is hard for us to justify why that is the case mathematically.
 However, it is possible for us to demonstrate the distribution of p-values under null hypothesis is indeed $\text{Uniform}(0,1)$ via simulation.

 #### Simulation 1 Setup
 We set the seed of `numpy` random number generator to be 42.
 For each simulation, we sample 30 samples from $N(0,1)$ as $\textbf{x}$ and 300 samples from $N(0,1)$ as $\textbf{y}$.
 Absolute values are used to demonstrate a two-sided test.
 The null hypothesis is: